StingraySoftware/StingrayExplorer/README.md

 - Panel
 - Holoviews
 - Stingray
-- Other dependencies listed in `requirements.txt`
+- Other dependencies listed in `environment.yml`

 ### Setup